Not the right account for you? Take a look at our other savings accounts.

 At the end of the fixed term, your account matures and your money will be put into a variable rate instant access cash ISA — unless you provide us with other maturity instructions.

-We'll send you a letter when your fixed term is coming to an end.
-It'll remind you of your maturity date and let you know what options are available to you, such as re-investing or withdrawing.
+We’ll send you a letter before your maturity, to remind you of your maturity date and to let you know what options are available to you (such as re-investing or withdrawing).

 This is a limited issue product and may be withdrawn without notice at any time.